fledge-iot/fledge/docs/OMF.rst

 -------------------------------

 The Asset Framework rules allow the location of specific assets within the Asset Framework to be controlled.
-There are two basic type of hint:
+There are two basic types of hint:

   - Asset name placement: the name of the asset determines where in the Asset Framework the asset is placed,